tejasnikumbh/viewings_service/README.md

 	- params => ``` user_id=<some_id> ```
     - Functionality
     	- Can be used to retrieve all conversations for user [tenant or host]
+    	- Since a user can be both a tenant and a host, the fields both types of conversations
+    	- Also, keeping in mind that host and tenant dashboards for conversations will be different, they have been grouped differently as such
+    - Validations
+    	- Checks for request parameter structure
+    	- Checks if user_id is in proper format
+    	- Checks if user_id exists
     - Example
         ``` 0.0.0.0:8000/api/v1/conversations/user_id=1 ```
     	- The conversations are grouped by user_id of the conversing partner.